Lead-time & Latest News Page

 Do You Accept Credit Card Payments?

-The fastest way is to do a funds transfer right from your Bank into my account.
+If you're in a rush the fastest and cheapest way for both of us is to just overnight your payment.
+You could do a funds transfer right from your Bank into my account.
 I can provide you with that info through e-mail.
-I know they charge me a $10 transfer fee to receive it, but I wouldn't know what your Bank might charge you.
+They may charge a $10 transfer fee to receive it, but that is still usually less than CC processing fees.

 Paypal: